-Background and Aims
+Background and aims

 There is a large increase in demand for urgent care in the NHS, with mental health crises having a significant impact.
-Birmingham and Solihull Mental Health NHS Foundation Trust have a number of crisis services that manage mental health crisis however there was no mechanism that predicts a crisis before a patient’s condition escalates.
+Birmingham and Solihull Mental Health NHS Foundation Trust have a number of crisis services that manage mental health crisis however there was no mechanism that predicted a crisis before a patient’s condition escalates.

-The Decision Support Tool uses six years of clinical, anonymised data to identify patient risk of mental health crisis.
-It incorporates a predictive algorithm and a digital interface solution to reduce both the incidence and intensity of mental health crisis, while improving the system’s response to it.
-The algorithm makes a prediction at a weekly basis (although in theory could be generated daily if deemed clinically valuable) of whether a patient will experience a crisis event during the following four weeks.
+The decision support tool uses six years of clinical, anonymised data to identify patient risk of mental health crisis.
+It incorporated a predictive algorithm and a digital interface solution to reduce both the incidence and intensity of mental health crisis, while improving the system’s response to it.
+The algorithm made a prediction at a weekly basis (although in theory could be generated daily if deemed clinically valuable) of whether a patient would experience a crisis event during the following four weeks.

-You can find out more about the Crisis Decision Support Tool and its outcomes by accessing the Birmingham and Solihull Mental Health NHS Trust page.
+You can find out more about the crisis decision support tool and its outcomes by accessing the Birmingham and Solihull Mental Health NHS Trust page.

 The aim of the ZSA Case Studies is to introduce users to a range of examples of new and innovative practice, with the broad aim of working to support people with their mental health, bring awareness to and help prevent incidence of suicide.
 Please seek further information by contacting the ZSA and appropriate professional input prior to making a decision over its use.

 This content was developed and approved in collaboration with the case study owner.
 If you would like to update this content, contact us